 As parents, we put such a lot of thought into the purchase of our first child car seat.
-Knowing that mistakes are easy to make, we also opted to have them professionally installed.
+Knowing that car seat mistakes are easy to make, we also opted to have them professionally installed.

 This gave us peace of mind for two reasons.
 Firstly, they were installed correctly from the get-go.
 Secondly, the installer passed on some tips on how to ensure they stayed safe.
 We wanted them to go the distance!

-Car Seat Mistakes to Avoid
+Car Seat Problems to Avoid

 1. Are the straps tight enough?